 While we don’t have a crystal ball, I think it is a given belief for most British Citizens that regardless of the outcome of Brexit, it needs to happen sooner rather than later.
-The longer the delay the more uncertain it becomes not only for our passports and also visa but also for our economy.
+The longer the delay, the more uncertain it becomes not only for our passports and visas, but also for our economy.

 For two consecutive years, the number of Britons applying for different passports has continued to grow.
 Applications from Britons for Irish Passports have soared 12.5 per cent to 183,000.
 This marks the second consecutive annual increase.
 This pattern of exodus from the UK passport also has led to a rise in applications for Swedish passports last year.
 The number of Swedish passport applications for Britons is almost four times the number of those who applied four years ago in 2015.

 Do you need a UK Passport?
-If so here is a list of the documents you require.
+If so, here is a list of the documents you require.
 You should note that the documents must be original and certified.
 A photocopy is not accepted by the Passport Office when you apply for your passport.
-The records you provide can be either the original document or a Government issue Certified Copy of the original.
+The records you provide can be either the original document or a Government issued Certified Copy of the original.

 What you require for your first adult UK Passport:

-- You’ll need your full copy of birth certificate or adoption certificate and either:
+- You’ll need a full copy of your birth certificate or adoption certificate, and either:

 - your mother’s or father’s full UK birth certificate, or the Home Office certificate of registration or naturalisation, or a British passport belonging to one of your parents that was valid when you were born, or a British passport number for either parent